 While excessive exposure to the sun is the main cause of skin cancer, there are many factors that can increase your risk of getting this disease.
 These factors include:

 “Fair-skinned people have less of the pigment melanin which protects against ultraviolet radiation, which is why they are at higher risk,” says Dr Koh.
-“But that doesn’t mean dark-skinned people can’t get skin cancer.” says Dr Koh.
+“But that doesn’t mean dark-skinned people can’t get skin cancer,” says the Department of Dermatology.

 Diagnosis of Skin Cancer

 Skin cancer is usually diagnosed after a clinical examination and a biopsy.
 A skin biopsy involves removing part of the growth or the entire growth, for examination under a microscope.

 A skin biopsy is a simple procedure that is carried out under local anaesthesia.
 Depending on the type of cancer, other tests such as a lymph node biopsy, blood test and imaging tests may be required to determine the extent and stage of the cancer.
 The treatment of skin cancer will depend on the stage of the cancer.